ansoni/ping-and-tell/README.md

 ping-and-tell
 =============

 Ping an address and announce when it works.
+Currently works only on OSX(pull requests please)

+# Usage

+bash pingandtell.sh <ip address> <success cheer>

+# Why

+Told a guy at work that I had a ping running and I would know when that firewall was backup.
+He said it would be a bit hard to know since I wasn't watching the screen.